rashika170/Android-Study-Jams/README.md

 ### 4)<b>25th December <br> </b>
  <b> <em>Advance Android Programming</em></b>
+  This was the final session of android study jams where a prior coding experience was mandatory.
+Students were required to have a sound knowledge of previously taught concepts so as to comprehend concepts of this session. <br>
+  A summary of the topics covered could be summarized as follows :
+  * Data persistence : * Introduction to sql, Room and Flow
+  * Use Room for Data Persistence
+  * Work Manager : Schedule tasks

 <img src="https://user-images.githubusercontent.com/77115663/172836067-481212c8-384d-4d3f-a51f-7875647fc386.PNG" width=800 height=400>
 <img src="https://user-images.githubusercontent.com/77115663/172836087-d8442149-d8c4-459a-8e1a-99f31aa15446.PNG" width=800 height=400>

 ### Recorded Sessions
 Listed here are links to recordings of the three Android Study Jams sessions by the Android Team of  GDSC at the National Institute of Technology Hamirpur.<br>